shaoleo1/Check-Me-Out/README.md

 ## About

 ### Introduction
-> Create an iOS application that allows students and teachers to check out, reserve, and obtain information about books at the school library.
+> We created an iOS application that allows students and teachers to check out, reserve, and obtain information about books at the school library.
 Built from scratch with the Swift 4 programming language and Xcode 9.2 IDE in the frontend/app-side, and Node.js, Express.js, and MySQL in the backend/API-side, the app allows for barcode scanning of books to allow students to check out by themselves.
 The app also allows for the searching of books to obtain numerous details (including but not limited to: description, rating, page count, etc.) and the reservation of books for up to 7 days.
 Due dates and reservation expiration dates are automatically calculated and fines will automatically accumulate for every day late; students/teachers will be notified before their book is due as well as every single day after it's due.
 The app also offers a detailed map of the school library.
 A librarian account is also implemented to allow librarians to check in returned books, view logs and details of students and their check-outs, and add and manage books in the library.
 Code is well written, commented, error free.

 ### App Features
-* Easily login using student or teacher's school ID.
+* Easily log in using student or teacher's school ID.
 * Easily view all the books that the student or teacher has checked out and their due dates.
 * Seemlessly scan barcodes of books in the library to instantly check them out with a due date automatically calculated.
 * Search for books and their numerous details such as quantity, genre, description, etc.
+* Reserve books for 7 days as well as withdraw reservations for books.
+* Book stock quantity counts are automatically and accurately tracked.
+* Refresh bookshelf by pulling down on the screen.
 * Fully functional and fast self-made backend API using Node.js, Express.js, and MySQL hosted on Amazon Web Services Elastic Compute Cloud (AWS EC2) instance.
 * View a detailed map of the school library.
-* View fines and other account info.
+* View automatically accumulated fines and other account info.
 * Librarian account for adding new books to the library, checking in returned books, and viewing student information/logs.
 * Simple and self-explanatory user interface and app navigation.
 * Ability to navigate to, share, and communicate through social media.
+* Bug reporting system.

 ### Services Used
 * Swift 4 (programming language)